Shopify/github-workflows/README.md

 # github-workflows

-GitHub reusable workflows for common Shopify tasks.
+GitHub reusable workflows for public Shopify repositories.
+Not specific to any implementation/ecosystem.

 ## Using a workflow